KD-43/brutkit/README.md

 ```

 #### 'Auto' feature:
 If you want to reduce or remove the amount of queries you write, the `auto` prop is available to you.
-Set the `auto` prop set to 'yes' and remove the Grid.Col component entirely.
+Have the `auto` prop set to 'yes' and remove the `Grid.Col` component entirely.
 Insert your child content/component directly within the `Grid.Row` component, and your grid can now responsibly expand, contract, and wrap child content whenever there are changes to the window/viewport.

 **Example**